 |Polyethylene Tubing||-62°C to 66°C|

 |Industrial Teflon (PTFE, ETFE, FEP & PFA) Tubing||-65°C to 260°C|

 |Re-sealable Zipper Tubing||Temperature Varies|

 |PTFE Spaghetti Tubing (ETFE, FEP & PFA Available)||-60°C to 280°C|

 |Spiral Wrap Tubing & Sleeving||-60°C to 88°C|

-In general, sleeving and tubing products are very versatile and reliable.
-If your application requires additional protection, greater organization or if your work environment is too messy, non-shrinkable tubing or sleeving is the perfect solution for your application.
+Sleeving and tubing products are very versatile and reliable.
+If your application requires additional protection, greater organization, or if your work environment is too messy, non-shrinkable tubing or sleeving is the perfect solution for your application.
 Request a quote today!

 Call Toll Free - 1.800.268.9444 or Email Us - Info@Sycor.com